-The Civil Legal Assistance Clinic is a two-semester clinic in
+The Civil Legal Assistance Clinic is a fall-semester-only or a year-long (two semester) clinic in

 which students represent clients in employment, housing, and other civil rights